 |Do I have to stay in the residence hall during my FOCUS session?

-Yes, all first-year students including those who intend to commute from home during the school year, stay in the residence hall during FOCUS.
+All first-year students, including those who intend to commute from home during the school year, stay in the residence hall during FOCUS.
 The only exceptions to this are students who have provided documentation to the Access and Accommodation Resource Center (AARC) prior to FOCUS and the AARC has communicated a housing exemption accommodation to the orientation staff.
-The FOCUS Day 1 schedule keeps students busy late into the evening, while Day 2 begins early in the morning.
-The overnight is also one of the few opportunities during FOCUS that first-year students have down-time to socialize and get to know new friends.
+The FOCUS Day 1 schedule keeps students busy late into the night, while Day 2 begins early in the morning.
+The overnight is also one of the few opportunities during FOCUS that first-year students have to socialize and get to know new friends.
 Parents/guests have the choice of staying in a local hotel or commuting home for the evening as their Day 1 schedule ends much earlier than the student schedule.
-Transfer students attend only Day 1 of FOCUS so they do not stay overnight.
+Transfer students attend only Day 1 of FOCUS so they do not need to stay overnight.

 Students and parents have two separate schedules throughout FOCUS because they have different goals to complete by the end of FOCUS.
 Throughout both days, some sessions are attended jointly while others are held separately.

-No. Meeting wtih an academic adviser and registering for classes are part of the FOCUS program.
+No. Meeting with an academic advisor and registering for classes are part of the FOCUS program.
 We have made the appointment for you.

 |What if I am undecided regarding a major?

 It’s great to explore a variety of academic areas to try to determine what fits you best.
 You will meet with an exploratory advisor who is specially trained to assist you in choosing classes that fulfill graduation requirements while also allowing you to explore a variety of interest areas.
 You’ll also be advised to take the exploratory class during which you’ll learn about your own skills, abilities, interests, and values and which academic areas may be a best fit.